Sekaijū no Dare Yori Kitto: Noriko Sakai version

-"Sekaijū no Dare Yori Kitto" was covered by Noriko Sakai as her 36th single, released by Victor Entertainment on August 22, 2007.
+Japanese singer and actress Noriko Sakai released her cover of "Sekaijū no Dare Yori Kitto" on August 22, 2007 by Victor Entertainment as her 36th single overall, taken from her compilation album Daisuki: My Moments Best (2007).
 The song was used in a series of Toyota Noah commercials that year.
-The B-side is a re-recording of her 1995 single "Aoi Usagi", which was also composed by Oda.
-The single peaked at No. 44 on Oricon's singles chart This was her last single before she and her then-husband Yūichi Takasō were involved in a drug scandal in 2009.
+Its B-side is a rerecording of her song "Aoi Usagi" (1995), which was also composed by Oda.
+The single peaked at number 44 on the Oricon singles chart.
+This was her last single before she and her then-husband Yūichi Takasō were involved in a drug scandal in 2009.

 Track listing

 All music is composed by Tetsurō Oda and arranged by Takayuki Hijikata.